vikashkr99/writeup-Epoch/README.md

 </p>
 <h3>WebApplication</h3>
 <p>
-    So this is what the web application looks like.
+    So this is what the web application looks like.<br>
     <img src="./img/webPage.png" alt="webPage" width="500">
 </p>